Pages

 By John Turney

-In his first season with the San Diego Chargers (1972), early in the season, Deacon Jones wore his first name (nickname actually) on his nameplate.
+In his first season with the San Diego Chargers (1972), most of the season, Deacon Jones wore his first name (nickname actually) on his nameplate.
 It was against the NFL uniform rules and the Chargers were told to change it.
 It was cool-looking for a while.

 When they changed it, they gave him "D. Jones" while his teammate Ray Jones had "Jones, R."—